11 Tweaks to Fine-Tune Your Remote Work Routine

 9. Stay aligned with your teammates without overdoing it

 It’s tempting to want to check in with colleagues more frequently when you’re not physically next to them, but clogging their calendars with synchronous check-ins or pinging them to gauge their response times isn’t the answer.
 (No one wants to spend their morning routine scrolling through work chats.)

 A great way to mitigate this is to check in asynchronously — that way, everyone on your team will know exactly where everyone else is with their projects without affecting team morale.
-At Loom, we use Geekbot to manage sharing asynchronous team updates and to stay apprised of one another’s work.
+At Loom, we use Geekbot to share asynchronous team updates and to stay apprised of one another’s work.